wkumari/draft-kumari-ipv6-loopback/draft-kumari-ipv6-loopback.md

 replacing the entirety of sections 2.5.2 and 2.5.3 of RFC4291.))

-((Geoff: David Farmer has proposed adding additional text noting that this proposed address designation clashes with the now deprecated IPv4-Compativle IPv6 Address designation in section 2.5.5.1.
-It is noted that this was deprecatred in RFC4291 and I propose no further mention of this deprecated historic address designation.))
+((Geoff: David Farmer has proposed adding additional text noting that this proposed address designation clashes with the now deprecated IPv4-Compatible IPv6 Address designation in section 2.5.5.1.
+It is noted that this was deprecated in RFC4291 twenty years ago and\ I'm propose no further mention of this deprecated historic address designation.
+David  is suggesting that this should be explicity noted in this text.))

 # Security Considerations